 In Bangkok Dangerous, Joe shoves a guy off his motorbike and takes it to chase his target — and blows it up less than a minute later.
 He also takes a hat and an expensive-looking camera for the purpose of looking inconspicuous.

 Transporter 3 saw one of these without the promise to return it.
-In all fairness, Frank would've exploded had he not done so, and by the blast radius of the other bracelet explosions, we can tell that other people would have been hurt as well.
+Necessary because Frank would've exploded had he not done so, and by the blast radius of the other bracelet explosions, we can tell that other people would have been hurt as well.

 Done again (And Lampshaded and Played With) when McClane trades up from his Gremlin by stealing a Mercedes on the expressway.
 Zeus points out how pissed the other driver must be, until McClane reminds him that Zeus forgot his bar of gold in the Gremlin's back seat.